iqquee/cadana-task/readme.md

 #### API endpoint 3
 - This is the API endpoint to groups persons by salary currency type into hash maps locally `127.0.0.1:5002/api/v1/persons/currency/:sortDir`.
 It takes in a currency path parameter e.g `127.0.0.1:5002/api/v1/persons/currency/asc`

-NOTE: The `:sortDir` path in the URL can either be `asc` or `desc`. `asc` sorts its in ascending order while `desc` sorts in descending order.
+NOTE: The `:sortDir` path in the URL can either be `asc` or `desc`. `asc` sorts it in ascending order while `desc` sorts in descending order.
 If you provide something else aside from this, you will get an error of `invalid sort direction`

 - This is a `GET` request method.
 - The server response is in JSON and the response looks like this